intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 2. There is a need for solutions to not hide vendor-specific parameters.
 Currently, vendors compete by differentiating their offerings in unique ways.
 The reason why an Operator may choose a particular vendor is because of its differentiating features.
 Whilst standard models enable conformance, they must not hide the vendor-specific parameters.
 YANG deviations are a partial solution to not hiding vendor knobs.
 3. It was emphasized that streaming telemetry requires picking a model and sticking with it.
 It is quite a commitment, and the current environment makes the decision harder.
 4. It was noted that IETF's focus should be on defining abstract/service-level data models since it is the only thing the community may ever agree on.
 5. It was noted that navigating standard models can be difficult.
-The Network Engineer knows the vendor CLI commands but has trouble locating the corresponding nodes in the standard YANG models defined by SDOs.
+The Network Engineer knows the vendor CLI commands but has trouble locating the corresponding leaves in the standard YANG models defined by SDOs.
 6. There was a wish that the IETF and OpenConfig models would merge.

 # Key Recommendations from Operator Feedback {#recommendations}